MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-policy-packages.md

 You can view the settings of policies in a policy package before you assign it to users but you won't be able to make changes to any policy settings until after you assign the package.

 > [!IMPORTANT]
-> If a policy is deleted, you can still view the settings but you won't be able to make any changes to the settings of the policy.
-The deleted policy will be re-created when you assign the package.
+> If a policy is deleted, you can still view the settings but you won't be able to change any settings.
+The deleted policy will be re-created when you assign the policy package.

 ## View a policy in a policy package